Marco-Jimmy/game_website/README.md

 This is another simple & naive project for learning front-end.
 Namely, the popular game "rock, paper & scissors".
+The website allows user to play game with computer.
+Additionally, the score will be counted.

-For now, the css & html part is nearly finished.
-The JavaScript part is absent.
+The color of bottom might be changed in a future version.